jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "Yes, quite."
 Basil said, and then looked suspiciously at his manservant, eyes narrowed.
 After a moment, he shook his head dubiously and took a deep breath, blowing out his great, white mustaches.
 "Let's just see how this unfolds.
 Go on, then, choose a direction.
 No more silliness."

 Fabian sighed, but nodded.
 "Very well, then.
-No more--*ahem*--silliness.
+No more---*ahem*---silliness.
 In that case, I choose...hmmm.
 Left."
 He pointed toward the named passage.

 Basil nodded wisely.
 "Ah, left!
 Lovely!"
 He stared a moment down the passage to the left and stroked his mustaches, still nodding.
 "I'm curious why you chose that one."